mateusz-szczyrzyca/price-volatility-trading-bot/doc/Algorithm.md

 1) `pre_window` and `window` prices dropped withing our limit and `post_window` price is about stable.

-This does not mean later price will be dropping/staying same/rising - it just our conditions when we consider "a good moment" to join the trade this specific pair by bot.
+This does not mean later price will be dropping/staying same/rising - it just our conditions when we consider "the good moment" to join to the trade this specific pair by bot.
 Keep in mind the market is unpredictable, cryptomarket especially.
 If this algorithm will work for two pairs, it does not mean it will work for another 2 pairs.